rohitr16/FlyHigh/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the express app in the development mode.\
 Open [http://localhost:4000](http://localhost:4000) to view it in your browser.

-Starts the express server serving both apis and ui resources
+Serving both apis and ui resources

 ### `npm test`